awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.PostgreSQL.md

 ## Publishing PostgreSQL logs to CloudWatch Logs<a name="USER_LogAccess.Concepts.PostgreSQL.PublishtoCloudWatchLogs"></a>

 To store your PostgreSQL log records in highly durable storage, you can use CloudWatch Logs\.
 With CloudWatch Logs, you can also perform real\-time analysis of log data and use CloudWatch to view metrics and create alarms\.
+For example, if you set `log_statements` to `ddl`, you can set up an alarm to alert whenever a DDL statement is executed\.

 To work with CloudWatch Logs, configure your RDS for PostgreSQL DB instance to publish log data to a log group\.